microsoft/confidential-sidecar-containers/TECH-INFO.md

   a local file.
 This file is read-only.
 Public containers can be read, but they can't be written unless the user is authenticated.

-  Also, the reason why this is a sepparate tool is that this tool uses FUSE to expose the remote file as a local file.
+  Also, the reason why this is a separate tool is that this tool uses FUSE to expose the remote file as a local file.
 This turns the userland process into a server of Kernel requests (such as read or write), and it is needed to have a different process per FUSE filesystem.